Understanding Semantic SEO & Using Structured Data to Add Meaning to Content

 We can see the Rich Result Test checks out just fine.

-The script below contains a custom organization schema that I’ve been testing on agency’s website.
+The schema below contains a custom organization schema that I’ve been testing on agency’s website.
 It’s designed to tell search engines about our location, the areas we serve, as well as our core services.
 It passes both Google’s Rich Results test and the Schema Markup Validator (Beta)

 {